tverona1/SCPAnywhere/README.md

 * Share articles with others
 * See your reading statistics, such as total reading time
 * Listen to articles with text-to-speech
+* Mark articles as auto-read
+* Content options like auto-expanding tabs and collapsible blocks
 * Export and import your read and favorite lists
 * Ad free!